mcandre/ehrlich/README.md

 ABOUT

+Ehrlich is a small command line wrapper around the erl\_tidy library.
 Ehrlich scans directories (nonrecursively), reading .erl files and generating more idiomatic code.

 WARNING